AmirHRez/Direct-preference-Optimization/docs/LOGS.md

 ### Result

-Dropping the persona framing removed the fantasy-roleplay drift from v1, but a new problem: **style collapse without semantic grounding**.
-The model learned to emit archaic-sounding tokens fluently, but stopped answering the actual question.
+Dropping the persona framing removed the fantasy-roleplay drift from v1, but a new problem: The model learned to respond with archaic-sounding tokens fluently, but stopped answering the actual question.

 ```
 Q: What is polymorphism in programming?